Jump To Section

 What Is the Difference Between Dialogue and Exposition?

 In fiction, there are two types of narration: dialogue and exposition.

-Dialogue refers to the things that characters say.
+- Dialogue refers to the things that the characters say in a story.

 Unless you’re writing a film script or a stage play, it’s best to maintain a balance between dialogue and exposition.
 Try breaking up long passages of exposition with short dialogue— even a sentence or two can be refreshing.
 If you have a very long section of dialogue, it’s good to insert brief sections of exposition to keep your reader grounded in time and place.

 There are a number of rules to keep in mind if you want to use dialogue well in your writing.